 Tips for Better Breathing

-Environment: People have long recognized that fresh, clean air is essential to good health, and the evidence to support this idea has never been more clear.
-That’s why activities like smoking and huffing solvents are generally frowned upon.
+Environment: People have long recognized that fresh, clean air is essential to good health, and the evidence to support this idea continues to accumulate.
+One need only consider the damage caused by activities such as smoking and huffing solvents to understand at a simple level.

 But bad air isn’t just a matter of our personal habits.
 Much of our modern airspace is filled with substances that are toxic to our cells.
-Emissions from industry and vehicles, synthetic fragrances, and the chemicals off gassing from numerous products in our home and office all negatively impact the air we breathe.
+Emissions from industry and vehicles, synthetic fragrances, and the chemicals off-gassing from numerous products in our home and office all contaminate the air we breathe.

 “If you look at cities with poor air quality, the health of our lungs suffers.
 We need to think of lung health as a public health issue,” Beuther said.